-Stephens and Robert “Sunshine” Stubblefield spent most of their lives on the road
+Stephens and Robert “Sunshine” Stubblefield spent most of their lives

-with the Bill Hames
+to town in Texas with the Bill Hames

 Back in 1913, Stephens hoped to make a living as a farmer near Pilot

 Point, a small community north of Denton.